sharkba1t/100-days-of-code/log.md

 **Thoughts:**
 I continued learning React.js today.
 I learned about "state" and passing the state from a stateful parent class to stateless child classes.
 I also learned about managing & structuring components.
 I found them overwhelming at first because of all the new concepts, but once I took time away from the materials & recap without looking at the materials, I could make sense of them.
 This experience gave me insights into my learning styles; I will try not to cram too much at once and then give myself time to process new materials in the future.

 #### Why I stopped posting on Twitter:
 I have stopped updating my progress on Twitter since my short break for various reasons.
 I understand that part of this challenge is to show progress publicly; thus, you are held accountable to follow through.
 On top of that, you can find and offer support in the community.
 However, I prefer not to maintain one more social media account to update my progress.
 Instead, I will keep updating this GitHub log to document my progress and thoughts during my journey.

+### Day 13: January 15, 2022
+**Today's Progress**:
++ continue learning React on Codecademy
+  + Lifecycle methods
+  + began practice projects of React
++ a couple Katas on Codewars

+**Thoughts:**
+I learned about lifecycle methods in React.js today.
+Again, it felt daunting at first with all the new concepts, which is a sign that I need to take a step back and process the new knowledge.
+I worry that I cannot remember the name for all of the new methods, but I believe with practice I will get used to using them.

+I also began the practice project called "jammming" in the lesson.
+It is a huge project with 99 steps, but the first few parts focus on creating new files for separate components, which I assume is for getting used to the process of making a React app.

+I went back to solving katas on Codewars to make sure I rememeber how Python and vanilla JavaScript works.
+Since i am currently at 5kyu, the site automatically recommends me 4kyu katas, which are a bit tough for me at the moment, so my plan will be to work a low level kata as warm up and then work on a random 5kyu kata instead.